FortiPower/PowerFGT/README.md

 Connection can use HTTPS (default) or HTTP
 Tested with FortiGate (using 5.6.x and 6.0.x firmware but it will be also work with 5.4.x)
 Don't try too using account with multi VDOM access (work only with account access to one vdom see [#35](https://github.com/FortiPower/PowerFGT/issues/35))
+Don't use support to connect using API Token from 5.6.x (and later)

 # Usage